brucestull/examples/django/list_first/notes/notes.md

         * We see the actual `id` and `name` attributes of the `AwesomeCat` objects.
         * The attributes of both `AwesomeCat` objects show on the same line since we aren't using any HTML elements to cause a line break between the first and last `AwesomeCat` object.

-1. We now have a Django list view displaying on a webpage.
+1. **INFO:** We now have a Django list view displaying on a webpage.
 Let's start to build out a create view so the end user can add `AwesomeCat` objects using the application GUI we create rather than the Django Admin Interface.

 ### **NOTE**: The list view is completed.
 * The user can add their own functionality to the list view or continue the guide below to add a create view.

 ### Build out a create view for our application
-* For this exercise we will add the `form` which is used for user input to our current `the-app/index_template.html` template.
+* **INFO:** For this exercise we will add the `form` which is used for user input to our current `the-app/index_template.html` template.
 There are other solutions to this but we will leave those to other guides.
 * In the below steps we will do the following:
     1. Add a `form` element to the template.
         1. Add a `action` attribute to the `form` element tag.